 Get these in place and before you tighten anything to check that nothing inhibits or fouls the X-axis belt.
 Gently push the rollers from one side to the other to make sure everything runs smoothly.
 When you are happy, attach and tighten the extruder mount to the X-axis roller assembly.

 When you have finished that little lot you should end up with something like the following.

 A couple of more bits to fit and we are nearly finished for this part of the build.
 We just need to fix the Y-axis motor mount and motor and the Y-axis belt pulley assembly.

 Fix the motor mount to the Y-axis-Y mount.

 Attach the motor making sure the plug is facing outwards for easier access to plug in the wires.
-While you’re there pop on the Y-axis pully and tighten it enough to keep it on without it falling off.
+While you’re there pop on the Y-axis pulley and tighten it enough to keep it on without it falling off.
 You will probably need to move it when it comes to fitting the bed, but at least you know it’s there.

 Now put together the Y-axis belt holder.
-Like the X-axis belt holder, thread the bolt (I used an M3 50mm bolt) through the top, through the pully then attached a nut and gave it a quick tighten then screwed it on to the front of the Y-axis-Y mount. like so….
+Like the X-axis belt holder, thread the bolt (I used an M3 50mm bolt) through the top, through the pulley then attached a nut and gave it a quick tighten then screwed it on to the front of the Y-axis-Y mount. like so….